run-llama/llama-hub/loader_hub/file/pptx/README.md

 # Microsoft PowerPoint Loader

 This loader extracts the text from a local Microsoft PowerPoint (.pptx) file.
-Image elements are automatically captioned and inserted as text into the final `Document` using [GPT2 Image Captioning model](https://huggingface.co/nlpconnect/vit-gpt2-image-captioning).
+Image elements are optionally captioned and inserted as text into the final `Document` using [GPT2 Image Captioning model](https://huggingface.co/nlpconnect/vit-gpt2-image-captioning).
+For example, a team photo might be converted into "three people smiling in front of skyscrapers".
+To use this feature, initialize the loader with `caption_images = True`.
 A single local file is passed in each time you call `load_data`.

 ## Usage